 "Supporting children with additional needs has been my passion and I get a lot of personal reward from knowing that I have helped a child to thrive."

-In Worcestershire we value the vital role foster carers play and believe in providing the financial support required to cover the cost of caring for a child in their own home.
+In Worcestershire we value the vital role foster carers play and provide financial support to cover the cost of caring for a child in your own home.